demisto/content/Packs/AccentureCTI/Playbooks/playbook-ACTI_Create_Report-Indicator_Associations_README.md

-Helps in creating relationships between indicators and reports.
+Creates associations between indicators and reports.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.